Talent Development and Engagement

 Our staff receives regular reminders of our responsible management philosophy and core values as espoused in our Code of Business Conduct and Ethics, and is required to annually attest their compliance.

-Discussions are held on various sustainability-related topics at Board and management levels.
+Discussions are held on our responsible management approach and on various sustainability-related topics at Board and management levels.
 Topics include sustainability awareness, responsible investing, carbon management disclosure, as well as reporting to rating organizations.

 Our performance and career management program focuses on three performance development pillars: